joukos/PaperTTY/drivers/README.md

 ### Supported SPI displays

+All of the SPI displays listed on the Waveshare Wiki at the time of writing are supported.

 **Nothing is guaranteed - I don't own the hardware to test all of these.
 Use at your own risk!**

 - **Supported models (SPI)**